You can watch for hours, but estimated reading time is: 7 minutes

 Elsewhere in the village you can see blocks of wood transformed into clogs.
 And (speaking from experience) you can feast on tremendously delicious pancakes.

 Missed the construction?
 No worries.
 Here’s 4 years of work in just 60 seconds:

 Not nearly as picturesque, perhaps, but something typical of Amsterdam and the Netherlands.
 As the saying goes, “God created the world, but the Dutch created the Netherlands.”
 Nearly 26% of the country is below sea level, and about 50% of the land is just a little over 3 feet above sea level.

 We’ve learned to live with water — and to use it to our advantage.

 Amsterdam Central Station has been a construction zone for years now.
 It started with the building of the Noord/Zuid metro line, and continued with various projects in an around the station.

-The webcam live-streams the construction of an underwater parking garage that will provide space for 7.000 bicycles.
+The webcam live-streamed the construction of an underwater parking garage that provides space for 7.000 bicycles.
 On March 29, 2022, water was pumped back into this basin.
 See the construction zone before the water returned, and what the area looked like before construction began.

 Do not republish or repost.